Script Editor: 1988

 Script Producer: 1993-1995

-Greg Stevens was born around 1952 and first hit the television scene in 1982 when he began writing for the Grundy Organisation soap, Sons and Daughters, for which he scripted more than 100 episodes.
+Greg Stevens was born around 1952 and got his break in television in 1981 when he began writing for the Grundy Organisation soap, Sons and Daughters, for which he scripted more than 100 episodes and worked in-house as a script editor for the entirety of the series.
 He also wrote episodes for Waterloo Station and Neighbours, two other Grundy productions, in 1983 and 1986, respectively.

-In 1988, Greg wrote the second block of episodes for the new Seven Network series, Home and Away.
+In 1988, Greg wrote the second block of episodes for the new Seven Network series, Home and Away, and worked as a script editor during the series’ first year.
 He continued writing episodes for both Neighbours and its new rival until 1990, when he became the story editor of Home and Away.

 Greg’s first episode as story editor aired on 26th February 1990 (Ep#481) and his final episode aired in 1995.
 While working closely with John Hugginson, the two often alternated in the top job.
 In 1992, Greg became the sole head of department, with the new title of script producer.
 In his time, he plotted storylines including Sophie’s pregnancy, the deaths of Tom Fletcher and Bobby Simpson as well as Pippa and Michael’s marriage, Irene’s introduction and recovery from alcoholism and the creation of supercouple, Shane and Angel.